 To complement the EHT findings, several NASA spacecraft were part of a large effort, coordinated by the EHT’s Multiwavelength Working Group, to observe the black hole using different wavelengths of light.
 As part of this effort, NASA’s Chandra X-ray Observatory, Nuclear Spectroscopic Telescope Array (NuSTAR) and Neil Gehrels SwiftObservatory space telescope missions, all attuned to different varieties of X-ray light, turned their gaze to the M87 black hole around the same time as the Event Horizon Telescope in April 2017.

 A black hole does not have a surface in the usual sense of the word.
 There is simply a region, or boundary, in space around a black hole beyond which we cannot see.
 This boundary is called the "event horizon."
 Anything that comes within a black hole’s event horizon would be consumed because of the black hole’s unimaginably strong gravity.
-Stellar black holes have the mass of a dozen or so suns, but supermassive black holes have the mass of many millions of suns.
+Stellar black holes have the mass of a dozen or so suns, but supermassive black holes, like the one first imaged by EHT, have the mass of many millions of suns.

 If a star has three times or more the core mass of our Sun and collapses, it can form a black hole.
 Black holes are found across the universe – within double star systems and at the centers of galaxies where giant black holes grow.
 X-ray telescopes like Chandra can see superheated matter that is swirling toward the event horizon of a black hole.
 Chandra has revealed how black holes impact their environments, how they behave and their role in helping shape the evolution of the cosmos.